CLOSE

 “The best thing about this place is the luxury of the environment.
 As long as you clearly communicate the need for new equipment, you can receive research funding for it.
 I feel that it is also a luxury to be able to take on challenges without being constrained by short-term results.”
 (Ogawa)

 “The caliber of researchers around me is high, and the environment is complete, so I am able to enjoy doing research.
 However, it does not mean it’s always fun.
-I feel that NTT Laboratories is a place where I can experience the joy of reaching that bright light that lies ahead of working hard and not giving up on doing what needs to be done.”
+I feel that NTT R&D is a place where I can experience the joy of reaching that bright light that lies ahead of working hard and not giving up on doing what needs to be done.”
 (Ikeda)

 Being able to walk down their chosen paths using the methods they believe in, i.e., being in this kind of environment where they can take on new challenges while embracing their individuality as researchers is precisely why they are able to create the materials of the future at world-class standards.